 Physician Liaisons: Balancing Time & Data

 The role of a physician liaison is no easy task.
 Not only are physician liaisons required to be great listeners, but they must also be strategic in their outreach efforts as well as highly informed and consultative.
-In an ideal world you could clone yourself and send 1 of you to do the relationship outreach with physicians and the other you could stay at your desk pouring over data and spreadsheets.
-However, the reality is there is only 1 of you and being in 2 places at the same time is not a luxury you have.
+In an ideal world, you could clone yourself and send 1 of you to do the relationship outreach with physicians and the other you could stay at your desk pouring over data and spreadsheets.
+However, the reality is there is only 1 of you, and being in 2 places at the same time is not a luxury you have.
 How do you dive into data analytics, while also maintaining a hectic schedule of outreach to providers?
-Here are 5 easy time management tips to help physician liaisons be strategic with data and maintain relationships, all while keeping your sanity in a 40-hour work week.
+Here are 5 time management tips to help physician liaisons strategically use data, maintain relationships, and manage a 40-hour workweek:

 1. Get Friendly with Data